enes9103/React_Typescript_Movie_App_Task/README.md

 - 6: The application has been shared on Github.
 During the project preparation, the development stages were committed and pushed to the repo.

+- 7: Cypress testing framework was used for application testing.

-- 7: After the project was completed, gif and detailed README.md file were added.
+- 8: After the project was completed, gif and detailed README.md file were added.

+- 9: The npm package manager was used during application development.
+Webpack was used for pre-deploy packaging.

-- 8: The project was finally deployed using the Netlify service.
+- 10: The project was finally deployed using the Netlify service.

 <p align="right">(<a href="#top">back to top</a>)</p>